 Seeking out and re-photographing these iconic images four decades later, I hope echo and complicate Shore’s original evocations of changing culture, landscape, politics, and economy in North America.
 I am interested in the changes that have occured across many communities and the way things have changed–or not–architecturally, culturally, and politically.
 What has changed over the past 40 years in a small industrial town like Greenfield, Massachusetts?
 What stories have been told over the past four decades in Post Falls, Idaho?
 I hope to raise many questions such as these and make photographs that offer the visual pleasure of looking as well as provide a way of seeing objective change.

-For more, see Brittany Marcoux’s work at the upcoming exhibition 2017 Mass Cultural Council Artist Fellows in Photography and Sculpture/Installation/New Genres.
+For more, see Brittany Marcoux’s work at the exhibition 2017 Mass Cultural Council Artist Fellows in Photography and Sculpture/Installation/New Genres.

 New Art Center